heypartner/heypartner.github.io/README.md

 These are placed in the favs-list directory, which contains:

-1. favs-list.module.js -- instantiantes the component and injects Media Handling as dependencies.
+1. favs-list.module.js -- instantiates the component and injects Media Handling as dependencies.
 2. favs-list.component.js -- small file that names the TemplateUrl and Constructor for the component.
 3. favs-list.controller.js -- Basic List handling for Adding, Editing, Deleting an item.
 Things to note:
     - This also defines the Favs object to share with the Media Embedding handlers.
 They expect an object to contain a URL member to extract a URL from.
-Media Handling also expects two more members for storing the trusting EmbedSrc and the Type of Media (video, podcast, book, etc);
+Media Handling also expects two more members for storing the trusted EmbedSrc and the Media Type (video, podcast, book, etc);
 4. favs-list.template.html -- the components HTML

 #### Media Handling Files

 These are not needed by all Favs-List component implementations -- only when the list items contain media and you want the list to display the media onscreen.

-The media handling code is divided into Nested HTML via the <embed-media> component directive.
+The media handling code is divided into Nested HTML via the ```<embed-media>``` component directive.
 Just post that into any other component template that wants media support.
 And there is a Factory for actually created the URLs to embed from the URL the user pastes.
-This service is injected into the Favs-List constructor, and called via FavsMedia.embed(favobject) to modify the favorite to support displaying media types.
+This service is injected into the Favs-List constructor, and called via ```FavsMedia.embed(myfavObject)``` to modify the favorite to support displaying media types.

 Since Media Handling could be used by many other apps, independent of Favorite lists, it goes in a Core directory.